 Waitangi is less than 2km from Paihia.
 One of New Zealand's most significant historic sites, the Waitangi Treaty Grounds is where the Treaty of Waitangi was first signed in 1840 between the British Crown and more than 500 Māori chiefs.
-The treaty agreed the terms by which New Zealand would become a British colony.
+The Treaty agreed the terms by which New Zealand would become a British colony.

 Not only is Waitangi engaging from an educational point of view, it's also a very beautiful place to explore.
 From the small semi-formal garden that surrounds the Treaty House to the 6-kilometre forest walk that leads to Haruru Falls, the natural environment is spectacular.
 The shoreline provides a continuously changing panorama of the bay where warriors, whalers, sailors and settlers arrived in New Zealand.

-Just around the corner from Paihia is Haruru Falls – the name translates as ‘big noise’.
-The water falls in a horseshoe shape - very rare and quite spectacular.
+Just around the corner from Paihia is the beautiful Haruru Falls on the Waitangi River.
+The water falls in a rare and quite spectacular horseshoe shape and the name translates as 'roaring', the reason being especially obvious after heavy rain.
 In the 1800s, more than 100 Māori villages lined the banks of the Haruru River which flows down to the sea at Waitangi.

-For indoor entertainment catch a show or performance at The Turner Centre, Kerikeri’s new arts and performance venue.
+For indoor entertainment catch a show or performance at The Turner Centre, Kerikeri’s arts and performance venue.

 Kaikohe and Okaihau

-Take time to explore the Mid North - the heart of Northland.
-The area has a rich cultural and pioneering history, being home to Ngāpuhi, New Zealand’s largest iwi (Māori tribe).
-The Mid North joins Hokianga and the Bay of Islands.
-Kaikohe is the central service town and a great place to stock up if cycling the Twin Coast Cycle Trail (Pou Herenga Tai) through to the small rural town of Okaihau.
-Nearby Ngāwha Hot Springs is prized for its therapeutic thermal waters.
+The Mid North joining the Hokianga and the Bay of Islands, has a rich cultural and pioneering history, being home to Ngāpuhi, New Zealand’s largest iwi (Māori tribe).
+Kaikohe is the central service town and a great place to base yourself if cycling the Pou Herenga Tai Twin Coast Cycle Trail along with the small rural town of Okaihau.
+Nearby, the hot pools at geothermal Ngāwhā Springs are prized for their therapeutic thermal waters.

 Kawakawa is a colourful, quirky little town that is not to be missed!
-While public toilets aren’t generally featured in travel itineraries, the facilities in Kawakawa are an exception.
-Designed by Austrian-born New Zealand artist and architect Frederick Hundertwasser, the famous Kawakawa public toilets showcase his artistic style of bold and bright colours, irregular forms, and the incorporation of natural features.
+While public toilets aren’t generally featured in travel itineraries, the facilities in Kawakawa designed by Austrian-born New Zealand artist and architect Frederick Hundertwasser are an exception.
+Showcasing his artistic style, they feature bold and bright colours, irregular forms, mosiacs, sculptures, and natural features like the grass roof.

 Te Rāwhiti to Oakura